deserie-dev/SCA_Final_Project/README.md

 - Bcrypt used for password hashing.
 - Winston is used to provide error and request logging for easier maintenance

 This application was created as a part of the Practicum by Yandex curriculum, a Web Developer Bootcamp I am currently enrolled in.
+You can find my original repo for this project [here](https://github.com/deserie-dev/react-around-api-full).

 ## Running the Project Locally